itsthejoker/itsthejoker.github.io/content/posts/spiderweb-the-tiny-web-framework.md

 <!-- footnotes -->

 [^almost]:
     I almost made it.
-All of the core functionality is my own work, but I leaned on [the shoulders of giants][cors] for implementing CORS (Cross-Origin Resource Sharing), as it's really something I did not want to screw up.
+All of the core functionality is my own work, but I leaned on [the shoulders of giants][django_cors] for implementing [CORS (Cross-Origin Resource Sharing)][cors], as it's really something I did not want to screw up.